Bora1213/Bora_AudioforWeb/README.md

 - Data Distribution:
 Displays the number of tracks in training, validation, and testing sets.
 - Feature Visualization:
-Summary statistics (mean and standard deviation) for MFCCs.
+1. ummary statistics (mean and standard deviation) for MFCCs.
-Feature distribution for latent space representations.
+2. Feature distribution for latent space representations.
 - Model Performance:
-F1 scores for each feature type and model.
+1. F1 scores for each feature type and model.
-Confusion matrices for both feature types.
+2. onfusion matrices for both feature types.
 - Insights:
-Comparison of feature effectiveness for instrument classification.
+1. Comparison of feature effectiveness for instrument classification.
-Identification of common misclassification patterns.
+2. Identification of common misclassification patterns.

 -------------------------------------------------------------